BudacaB/spring-cloud/Notes.md

 #### Problems with the status quo

+Q: What are the problems with the status quo?
 - local configuration files fall out of sync
 - no history of changes with env variables
 - configuration changes require restart